Interval Detection V2¶

 -

-Emergency (red), Important (orange), Warning (yellow) Alert Levels: Based on the configured condition judgment operators.
+Emergency (red), Important (orange), Warning (yellow): Based on the configured condition judgment operators.

 -

-Level Description Normal After the detection rule takes effect, if emergency, important, or warning anomaly events are generated, and the data detection result returns to normal within the configured custom detection count, a recovery alert event is generated.
+Level Description Normal After the detection rule takes effect, if emergency, important, or warning anomaly events are generated, and the data detection results return to normal within the configured custom number of detections, a recovery alert event is generated.

-Recovery alert events are not subject to Alert Silence restrictions.
-If the recovery alert event detection count is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+❗️ Recovery alert events are not subject to Alert Silence restrictions.
+If the number of detections for recovery alert events is not set, the alert event will not recover and will continue to appear in the Events > Unrecovered Events List. -

 Data Gap¶